Jyotika999/DrumKit/README.md

 This is a Simple Drumkit built out of bordeom, to explore the world of music by Development.

 ##  Demo
-YOu can see the live demo [Here](https://jyotika999.github.io/DrumKit/)
+You can see the live demo [Here](https://jyotika999.github.io/DrumKit/)

 ## Technology Used :heart: